mah-luke/data_intensive_computing/exercise1/report.md

 # Methodology and Approach

-Essentially we split the problem into two map reduce jobs.
+We split the problem into two map reduce jobs.
-In a first step the amount of reviews for each category is calculated, while the second job counts the amount of reviews a term occurs in per category.
+In the only step of the first job the amount of reviews for each category is calculated.
-With the result of the first jobs we are able to calculate the chi-square value for each term and category.
+With the result of the first job we are able to calculate the chi-square value for each term and category in the reducer of the first step of the second job.
-As a final step we can select the top 75 terms for each category and return the result.
+The final step sorts the terms and yields the top 75 terms for each category.

 ![](figures/jobs.drawio.pdf)